 Which color beers do you usually enjoy more?

-We can't faithfully recreate the exactly esters of a rice beer crafted in the shade of a cherry tree in ancient China.
-We will never know which strains of wild yeast inoculated the beer poured into gold cups in Nefertitti's court.
-Like wine or single malt scotch, beer captures the essence of a single moment and one specific place.
-Every beer ever made was a snapshot in time.
+We can't faithfully recreate the exact esters of a rice beer crafted in the shade of a cherry tree in ancient China.
+We will never know which strains of wild yeast inoculated the beer poured into solid gold cups in Nefertitti's court.
+Like wine or single malt scotch, beer captures the essence of a single moment and one very specific place.
+Every beer ever made is a snapshot of space and time.

-The next time you order a cold one and savor I the hoppy yeasty bliss of it on your tongue, let that beer connect you across time to our humble beginnings as a beer drinking species.
-Let your mind wander with all your world-traveling beer-toting ancestors as they cover the globe.
-As you sip in the secrets of its heady brew, imagine how many places beer still could take us.
-Have no doubt that it will.
+When next you order a cold one or pop a top at home and savor some hoppy, yeasty bliss on your tongue, let that beer connect you across time back to our humble beginnings as a beer-drinking species.
+Let your mind wander with all our beer-toting ancestors as they expanded civilization across the globe.
+As you sip the secrets of your next heady brew, imagine all the places that beer might take us in the future, and have no doubts that it will.